mrkutly/blog/src/posts/redux-error-handling-middleware/index.md

 ## That's it

 This might be an awful way of doing this.
 I am not smart enough to know.
 But, I'm doing it and it is working for me so far.
 So I hope you enjoyed reading this bbs.
-Bama mine wabmenem <3
+Bama mine gwabmenem <3